openmls/openmls/book/src/user_manual/migration.md

-# Migrating from a previous version
+# Migrating the storage provider

 OpenMLS supports migrating between storage versions through a serialization bridge: a group, together with all the group-associated data it owns, is exported with the